Kapendev/joka/README.md

 No. Joka doesn't impose arbitrary restrictions on your code, so it works smoothly with Phobos or other libraries.
 Some libraries choose to be `@safe`, `@nogc`, or `nothrow` only, but those are their constraints, not Joka's.

+> *Author's note (Kapendev):
-I (Kapendev) avoid the "attribute-oriented" style of structuring a project entirely.
+> I avoid the "attribute-oriented" style of structuring a project entirely.*

 ### Why isn't there a `jokaFreeSlice` function?